antononcube/RakuForPrediction-blog/Articles/LLM-aids-for-processing-of-Putin-State-Of-The-Nation-speech-on-2024-02-29.md

 [State Of The Nation speech](http://www.kremlin.ru/events/president/news/73585) given on February 29th, 2024.
 We use Large Language Models (LLMs).
 We walk through various steps involved in examining and understanding the speech in a systematic and reproducible manner.

-The speech transcript is taken from [kremlin.ru](http://www.kremlin.ru/events/president/news/73585).
+The speech transcript (in Russian) is taken from [kremlin.ru](http://www.kremlin.ru/events/president/news/73585).

 The computations are done with a [Raku chatbook](https://raku.land/zef:antononcube/Jupyter::Chatbook), [AAp6, AAv1÷AAv3].
 The LLM functions used in the workflows are explained and demonstrated in [AA1, AAv3].
 The workflows are done with OpenAI's models [AAp1].
 Currently, the models of Google's (PaLM), [AAp2], and MistralAI, [AAp3], cannot be used with the workflows below because their input token limits are too low.

+**Remark:** An important feature of the LLM workflows (and underlying models) is that although the speech transcript is in Russian, the LLM results are in English.

 A similar set of workflows is described in ["LLM aids for processing of the first Carlson-Putin interview"](https://rakuforprediction.wordpress.com/2024/02/12/llm-aids-for-processing-of-the-first-carlson-putin-interview/), [AA2], and it has been reused to a large degree below.